xzuyn/ROCm-Guides/README.md

 ## Step 26:
 Enjoy.
 You can now follow the other guides in this repo.
 Just open the folder which has the name of the program you are trying to set up, and read its README.

+For example, you can set up Vlad's fork of automatic1111 by following [this guide.](https://github.com/xzuyn/ROCm-Guides/tree/main/VLAD_SD.Next)